genesiscommunitysuccess/docs/docs/03_server/04_event-handler/03_advanced.md

 ### Configuring allowed approvers: basic

 The platform ensures that users cannot approve or reject their own events, but they can cancel them.
-Likewise, users that have not created a specific pending approval event can only accept or reject, not cancel.
+To complement this, users that have not created a specific pending approval event can only accept or reject, not cancel.

 Additional levels of control (e.g. based on user groups) can be added at three points: